cogawi/resume/resume.md

 - Conducted root cause analysis of failed aircraft waste valves.
 - Developed a new passenger boarding stair for the 737 MAX with extra safety features.
-- Designed an aircraft galley waste disposal system.
+- Designed an aircraft galley drain system with structure, sensors, and plumbing.
 <!-- Coordinated with customers and suppliers.-->

 ## BOEING COMMERCIAL AIRPLANES, Everett, WA&#9;*2006 – 2012, 2014*